jjbuchanan/gp_blendclass_singleband/README.md

 The main methods begin with a variety of options for examining different types of models, hyperparameters, and cross-validation strategies.

-This code was developed and run in Windows 10.
-Every effort has been made to keep file paths OS-agnostic, but some tweaking may still be needed to run on other OS's.

 ## Python dependencies
 All of the following should be available via pip install:
 numpy, pandas, sep, astropy, scipy, sklearn, progressbar2, muygpys
+Tested in Python 3.8.7 on Windows 10.

 See https://github.com/LLNL/MuyGPyS for more information on MuyGPyS, the Gaussian process modeling utility used in this analysis.